304 North Cardinal St.

 Here we will briefly look at what the cost of hiring boats in Canary Wharf are, where you can captain your floating party, and the types of boat to choose from.

 There are 2 main providers of boats for hire, with 3 different types of boats.

 GoBoat have a range of electric boats in several locations across London.
 Their Canary Wharf boats are great for zipping around the docklands and getting a unique perspective on the towering skyscrapers!

-Arguably one of the most unique experiences available in London — sailing around Canary Wharf’s multiple docks while sitting in a wood fired hot tub!
+Arguably one of the most unique experiences available in London — sailing between the super yachts moored in Canary Wharf’s multiple docks while sitting in a wood fired hot tub!

 The largest boats available, these boats are perfect for a big group get together and with a minimum time of 1 hour and 40 minutes provide plenty of time for a leisurely lunch!

 All of the prices for the boats at Canary Wharf are per boat, not per person.
 So bringing the optimum amount of friends and family reduces the cost per person significantly.

 GoBoats are the cheapest on this list with a base price of £89 per hour.
 The recommended two-hour deal for £129 works out to roughly £8 per person per hour for a full boat.